mnot/I-D/draft-nottingham-http-invalidation.md

 --- abstract

-This document specifies a standard HTTP-based API for HTTP cache invalidation.
+This document specifies an HTTP-based API for origin servers to invalidate its responses stored in gateways, such as reverse proxies and content delivery networks.

 --- middle